electricboy6/GoldASM/doc/GoldISA8.md

 ### Supported Memory Operations
-The ISA supports pushing a register to the stack, popping a register from the stack, loading a value from RAM into the accumulator, storing a value from the accumulator to RAM, copying the accumulator to a register, copying a register to the accumulator, and potentially more instructions if I see fit.
+The ISA supports pushing a register to the stack, popping a register from the stack, loading a value from RAM into the accumulator, storing a value from the accumulator to RAM, copying the accumulator to a register, copying a register to the accumulator, loading an immediate to the accumulator, and potentially more instructions if I see fit.
 ### Supported Flow Control Operations
 The ISA supports branching on carry set, branching on carry not set, branching on negative, branching on positive, branching on equal, branching on not equal, branching on zero, branching on not zero, jumping, jumping to a subroutine,